Misterblue/misterblue.github.io/programming/herbal/index.md

 This leads us to the viewer -- the piece of code that combines the objects presented by the multiple space servers into a coordinated view for a user.
-For ease of reference, the initial viewer is named "Basil".
+For ease of reference, the viewer is named "Basil".

 Basil has the job of communicating with multiple space servers and combining their objects into a consistent view for the user.

-Think of the [X11 server] architecture for 2D content.
+Think of the [X11 server] architecture.
-The X11 server was a viewer service for 2D content.
+The X11 server is a viewer service for 2D content.
-Multiple 2D content providers (xterm consoles, xclocks, ...) connected to one server that managed the display of multiple 2D object on one display.
+Multiple 2D content providers (xterm consoles, xclocks, ...) connected to one server that manages the display of multiple 2D object on one display.
 The applications that presented 2D information were separate from the display engine and the manager for the multiple 2D areas (the "windows manager") was also separate from the 2D applications.